ARCA-Arweave/grant-proposals/arca-arweave-gateway.md

 ====Timeline====

-3-4 weeks to develop and test all Stage 1 features.
+3 weeks to develop and test all Stage 1 features.

-ARCA can deploy the v1 of the software after it has been fully committed to the ARCA Community Apps github.
+ARCA can deploy the v2 of the software after it has been fully committed to the ARCA Community Apps github.

 ====Grant requested (DAI)====

-1850 for Stage 1 + 500 for the GraphQL new queries that will be based on what new types ARCA/Arweave devs need.
+1850 for Stage 1 + 500 for the GraphQL new queries that will be based on what new types ARCA/Arweave devs need, 2350 DAI Total for delivery of all Stage 1 features (COMPLETED)

-2350 DAI Total for delivery of all Stage 1 features
+1420 DAI For Stage 2 features

 ====Ethereum Address====